 By Matt Lalande in CPP Disability, Long-Term Disability on November 07, 2023

-In the landscape of Canadian disability benefits, the Canada Pension Plan Disability Benefit (CPP-D) and Long-Term Disability Insurance (LTD) stand and designed to provide financial stability to those unable to work due to disability.
-However, the intricacies and distinctions between these two programs are often sources of confusion for beneficiaries.
+In the landscape of Canadian disability benefits, the Canada Pension Plan Disability Benefit (CPP-D) and Long-Term Disability Insurance (LTD) are designed to provide financial stability to those unable to work due to disability.
+However, the intricacies and distinctions between these two programs often confuse beneficiaries.

 This article seeks to elucidate the fundamental differences between CPP-D and LTD, from their respective eligibility criteria to the nature of the benefits they offer.
 Our objective is to present this information with the utmost clarity and precision, to assist disabled individuals in understanding how each program can support their unique circumstances, and to guide them through the decision-making process with confidence and ease.

 If you’ve been denied long-term disability or your CPP disability benefits – call us today.
 Our disability lawyers have been helping claimants who have been denied CPP and long-term disability and have recovered millions in compensation since 2003.
 For a free consultation with an experienced long-term disability lawyer in Hamilton, call Lalande Personal Injury Lawyers at 905–333-8888 or fill out a free Consultation Form today.
 Alternatively, you can call us toll-free, no matter where in Canada you are located at 1-844-525-2633.
-Our long-term disability lawyers would happy to schedule a no-obligation consultation with you and your family, and we would be happy to advise you of all of your legal rights and options.
+Our long-term disability lawyers are happy to schedule a no-obligation consultation with you and your family and advise you of your legal rights and options.

 Long-term disability (LTD) coverage offers a lifeline if you are hindered from working due to an injury or sickness.
 It replaces part of your income (typically 60-66%) to help maintain financial stability during difficult financial times.
-In order to qualify for long-term disability benefits, you must satisfy the definition of total disability as set out in your group or individual policy.
+To qualify for long-term disability benefits, you must satisfy the definition of total disability as set out in your group or individual policy.

-In most cases, for the first two years of disability, total disability means that you must be substantially disabled from performing the duties of your own occupation.
-After two years, you must be unable to perform the duties of any occupation for which you may be reasonably qualified by way of education, training or experience.
+In most cases, total disability means that you must be substantially disabled from performing the duties of your own occupation.
+This applies for the first two years.
+After two years, you must be unable to perform the duties of any occupation for which you may be reasonably qualified by education, training or experience.

-The Canada Pension Plan Disability Benefit (CPP-D) is a federal assistance program designed to provide partial income replacement to individuals who have made contributions to the CPP and who meet the CPP disability test as outlined in the Canada Pension Plan legislation, specifically in Section 42(2)(a) of the Canada Pension Plan.
+The Canada Pension Plan Disability Benefit (CPP-D) is a federal assistance program designed to provide partial income replacement to individuals who have contributed to the CPP.
+They also must meet the CPP disability test as outlined in the Canada Pension Plan legislation, specifically in Section 42(2)(a) of the Canada Pension Plan.
 The legislative test states that a person shall be considered to be disabled only if they have a severe and prolonged mental or physical disability.

 The key components of the test are: